godotengine/godot-docs/getting_started/step_by_step/scripting_first_script.rst

 The Attach Node Script window appears.
 It allows you to select the script's language and file path, among other options.

 Change the Template field from "Node: Default" to "Object: Empty" to start with a clean file.
-Leave the other options set to their default values and click the Create button to create the script.
+Name the file `sprite_2d.gd`, and leave the other options set to their default values and click the Create button to create the script.

 .. image:: img/scripting_first_script_attach_node_script.webp